 1. The Weaponization of Silence

 Silence is often used by public authorities as a strategy to exhaust the applicant.
-By not responding, the PIO forces the citizen into a cycle of appeals, which requires more time, energy, and sometimes financial resources.
-This effectively acts as a deterrent against future inquiries.
+By not responding, the PIO consequently forces the citizen into a cycle of appeals, which, in turn, requires more time, energy, and sometimes even financial resources.
+This, ultimately, effectively acts as a significant deterrent against future inquiries.
+(Understanding RTI Violation Cases in India)

 The PUVVNL case suggests a breakdown in the internal monitoring of RTI applications.
-Nodal officers and heads of departments often fail to audit the pendency of RTI requests, leading to a culture where “no response” is seen as a safe default.
+Consequently, nodal officers and heads of departments often fail to audit the pendency of RTI requests.
+This oversight leads to a culture where, unfortunately, “no response” is perceived as a safe default.

 The information sought in this case—details on electricity billing and refund mechanisms—directly affects the livelihood of the common man.
 When a utility provider like PUVVNL hides the “mechanism to get a refund,” it suggests a lack of consumer-centricity and potential systemic overcharging.